Connecticut River: The Upper Connecticut River: New Hampshire and Vermont

 The Connecticut River rises from Fourth Connecticut Lake, a small pond 300 yd south of the Canada–United States border in the town of Pittsburg, New Hampshire, at an elevation of 2670 ft above sea level.
 It flows through the remaining Connecticut Lakes and Lake Francis for 14 mi, all within the town of Pittsburg, and then widens as it delineates 255 mi of the border between New Hampshire and Vermont.
 The river drops more than 2480 ft in elevation as it winds south to the border of Massachusetts where it sits 190 ft above sea level.

 The region along the river upstream and downstream from Lebanon, New Hampshire, and White River Junction, Vermont, is known as the "Upper Valley".
-The exact definition of the region varies, but it generally is considered to extend south to Windsor, Vermont, and Cornish, New Hampshire, and north to Bradford, Vermont, and Piermont, New Hampshire.
+The exact definition of the region varies, but it is generally considered to extend south to Windsor, Vermont, and Cornish, New Hampshire, and north to Bradford, Vermont, and Piermont, New Hampshire.
 In 2001, the Trust for Public Land purchased 171000 acre of land in New Hampshire from International Paper, allowing the Connecticut Lakes Headwaters Partnership Task Force to plan the future protection of the land.
 The property spans the towns of Pittsburg, Clarksville, and Stewartstown, New Hampshire, nearly 3 percent of the land in the state of New Hampshire.
 The Trust for Public Land worked in partnership with the Society for the Protection of New Hampshire Forests, The Nature Conservancy of New Hampshire, and others to raise around $42 million.
 A conservation easement over 146000 acre of the property prohibits development of the land while allowing public access.
 The forest is managed by the Lyme Timber Company, and the conservation easement over the land ensures sustainable forest management of the property.